First Light Marathon

 This morning, after breakfast, we'll begin with a guided walk through Waimangu Volcanic Valley.
 The walk will take around 2 hours as we embark on an ecology-focused exploration of the craters in this beautiful valley.
 Heading downhill, we'll pass through some of the youngest eco-systems in the world as we view a wide variety of geothermal activity, native plants, and bird-life.
 See Echo Crater and Frying Pan Lake, the world's largest hot water spring, as well as the mysterious and dramatic Inferno Crater and its beautiful blue hot lake.
 When we reach Lake Rotomahana, we'll join a 45-minute boat trip to see the Steaming Cliffs, fumaroles, lake edge geysers, unusual thermal plants, and the site of the Pink and White Terraces that were destroyed in the Mt.
 Tarawera eruption.

 After the boat ride, we'll be shuttled back to the car park, where we'll reboard the coach and travel south through Kaingaroa Forest plantation and the Wairakei Steam fields.
 Enjoy a stop at the Huka Falls, where the clear waters of the Waikato River gush through a narrow canyon.
-We'll continue around the shores of Lake Taupo, New Zealand's largest lake, to our accommodation for the next two nights, Lakeland Resort Taupo, where we'll settle in and try to get some good sleep in preparation for the coming day's challenge: the Tongariro Crossing.
+We'll continue around the shores of Lake Taupo, New Zealand's largest lake, to our accommodation for the next two nights, Suncourt Hotel, Taupo, where we'll settle in and try to get some good sleep in preparation for the coming day's challenge: the Tongariro Crossing.

 Meals: Breakfast